RyanTaylor37/ryantaylor37.github.io/content/featured/LaserTracker/index.md

 slug: 'laser-tracker'
 ---

-Programmed a FreeNove robot to autonomously follow a user-guided laser and record its trajectory and retraverse the path it travels from its starting position
+Programmed a FreeNove robot to autonomously follow a user-guided laser and record its trajectory and retraverse the path it travels from its starting position.